How to Build a Business Website in Singapore: Cost Guide and What to Include (2026)

 Published 21 May 2026

-This guide is for Singapore SME owners who want to understand what a proper business website involves, what it should cost, and what Singapore-specific requirements you need to know about.
+This guide is for Singapore SME owners who want to understand what a proper business website actually involves, what it should realistically cost, and what Singapore-specific requirements you need to know about.

-There is a common misconception that a Facebook page or an Instagram account is enough.
+Short answer: yes.
+I hear "our Facebook page is enough" regularly.
 For some very niche businesses, social media alone might sustain you.
-But for most SMEs, a website offers things social media cannot:
+But for most SMEs:

-• You own it.
-Facebook can change its algorithm or suspend your account.
+- You own it.
+Facebook can change its algorithm or suspend your account tomorrow.
 Your website is yours.

-• It is the professional anchor.
-When a corporate client asks "what is your website?", you need an answer.
+- It's the professional anchor.
+When a corporate client asks "what's your website?", you need an answer.

-• It builds trust.
-An absence of a website raises red flags for new customers who do not know you.
+- It builds trust.
+No website raises red flags for new customers who don't know you.

-The question is not whether to have a website.
-The question is what kind you need.
+The question isn't whether to have a website.
+It's what kind you need.

 The Three Types of Business Websites